 Using a conceptual investigation, Zafar, Hafeez, and Shariff (2016), put forth a model.
 According to the researchers, innovation may act as a mediator between competitor orientation and firm performance, with competitor orientation potentially having a direct impact on firm performance.
-At the conclusion of their analysis, the researchers recommended that further research be done on the mediating role that innovation plays in the link between competitor orientation and firm performance, particularly in the setting of developing nations.
+At the conclusion of their analysis, the researchers recommended that further research be done on the mediating role that innovation plays in the link between competitor orientation and firm performance, be done of the researchers since it is a developing nations.
 Nigeria fits the description of the researchers since it is a developing nation.